javadev/portfolio/README.md

 portfolio
 =========
-Hi. my name is Nikita Meshcheriakov and this is my portfolio
+Hi.
+My name is Valentin Kolesnikov and this is my portfolio

-Contact me for more information
-  email: 6etmah@gmail.com
-  phone: +380958831408